Fr3shlama/RandomDrops/README.md

 # RandomDrops
-Is normal minecraft "too easy"
+Is normal minecraft "too easy"?

 Here is the solution!
 Make it almost impossible to play thtough with this lightweight spigot plugin

 #### Features